ashachakre0906/react-portfolio/README.md

 WHEN I view the footer
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
 ```
-### The following animation demonstrates the application functionality
 <img src = "./src/assets/images/portfolio.png">

 ### Code Snippets